 - paying off all fines, court costs, probation fees, and restitution,

-- residing at a specific address,
+- residing at a specific address and avoiding certain locations,

 - seek gainful employment and maintaining it, and/or